Changshu: Economy

 The city's major industries include textiles, paper-making, fine chemicals, machinery, steel and forestry products.
 The city has more than 4,000 textile and apparel companies with combined annual sales of RMB50 billion.
 The paper-making industry has attracted more the US$15 billion of FDI.
 By the end of 2007, this industry exceeded 2.4 million tons.

 More than 2,000 foreign enterprises have invested in Changshu including big names such as Sharp and Dunlop.
 Of the contracted investment at least one-third has come from Taiwan – more than 500 Taiwan enterprises have invested more than US$100 million in the city.
 UPM-Kymmene from Finland has been running a paper mill in the city since 1999 and now has an annual capacity of 200,000 tons of coated and 600,000 tons of uncoated fine paper.

 Administrative divisions

-Changshu is divided into 2 subdistricts and 9 towns.
+Changshu is further divided into 2 subdistricts and 9 towns.